levsero/test_embed/README.md

 The bootstrap file will do the following:

+* Set Node version
-* Install gulp, bower, jasmine-node & selenium-server globally
+* Install gulp, bower & selenium-server globally
 * Run npm install & bower install to get all dependencies
 * Run gulp build-dev to generate snippet, framework and example files
 * Setup pre-commit hook